 If you don’t have a biometric residence card or permit

-You’ll get an EU Settlement Scheme biometric residence card by post.
+You should have got an EU Settlement Scheme biometric residence card when you were given pre-settled or settled status.
 Make sure you take it with you when you travel - you need it to enter the UK.

 Biometric residence cards are being replaced by EU Settlement Scheme residence cards.

-You can swap your original card for an EU Settlement Scheme biometric residence card on GOV.UK.
+You should swap your original card for an EU Settlement Scheme biometric residence card on GOV.UK.
 Make sure you choose ‘biometric residence card’ and not ‘biometric residence permit’ when you apply.

 Biometric residence cards

 A biometric residence card is a pink and blue credit card-sized document.
-It’ll have the title ‘residence card’, ‘permanent residence card’ or ‘derivative residence card’.
+It’ll have the title ‘residence card’.

 If you have a biometric residence permit

 If you have a permit to stay in the UK for a reason not related to the EU or EEA, for example as a student or skilled worker, you can still use your permit to enter the UK.
 You should swap it for an EU Settlement Scheme biometric residence card.

 You can swap your permit for an EU Settlement Scheme biometric residence card on GOV.UK if you get pre-settled status or settled status.